‘So……? The blue or the red one?’

 ‘Ahh!
 There is a wolf and it is running after another wolf’.
 He silently chuckled and tried to trace patterns in the ever changing cloud formations.

 He remembered the time when he was six and could look at the sky for hours at end.
 The sky was a wide and never ending canvas and his imagination, the perfect painter.
-Seeing meaning in abstract patterns was his one big specialty.
-Where these patterns existed, that didn’t matter at all.
+Seeing meaning in abstract patterns, was his one big specialty.

 Everything made sense when he was young.